Nick Goepper: Public appearances

 In 2014, Goepper and his mother were featured in the NBC Sports televised series How to Raise an Olympian sponsored by the P&G "Thank You, Mom" campaign.
 His mother, Linda, recalled Goepper spending all day skiing in the terrain park at Perfect North Slopes and building ramps/jumps in the family backyard to use year-round.
 Goepper talked about watching hours of freestyle skiing videos of professionals.
 His sisters, both gymnasts at the time, taught him flips and helped coach him before competitions.
 Goepper also mentioned selling candy bars on the school bus, mowing neighbors' lawns, and babysitting children to pay for his skiing-related expenses when his father, Chris, lost his job during the Great Recession.

 Before heading to his first Olympics, Goepper attended the 71st Golden Globe Awards where he met celebrities like Usher, actor Leonardo DiCaprio, actress Reese Witherspoon, former professional boxer Mike Tyson, and singer Taylor Swift.

 Before competing in his second Olympics, Goepper was interviewed by People Magazine.
 He said he had a panic attack throwing rocks at some cars shortly after the Sochi Olympics.
 However, he immediately confessed to the police and paid about $8,000 for damages.
 Goepper also shared his struggle with suicidal thoughts.
 "There came a point when I was drinking every day, and I was constantly thinking about ways to end my own life," he said.
 He was admitted into a rehabilitation center in Houston, Texas for two months and has since recovered.
-Goepper wanted to show resemblance with his audience instead of motivating them by sharing his experience.
-After competing in the 2018 Winter Olympics, Goepper took a week-long trip in New York City for a series of interviews and media appearances.